dnzc/OFProjects/physarumSlime/README.md

 In v1, we implement the above algorithm like so:

 - store a texture, agentBuffer, where each pixel represents an agent, and the r, g, b values of each pixel are the agents x position, y position and angle respectively.
-Note that we use a ping pong buffer to reduce screen flicker.
+Note the use of a ping pong buffer.
-- store a texture, trailMapBuffer, which is essentially the screen i.e. contains the greyscale trail values. (not a ping pong buffer, to avoid screen flickering)
+- store a texture, trailMapBuffer, which is essentially the screen i.e. contains the greyscale trail values.
 - in each update step:
   - activate a shader, agentShader, and draw agentBuffer onto itself (ping pong), which allows agentShader to be used to update each agent.
   - activate a shader, effectShader, and draw trailMapBuffer onto itself, which allows effectShader to be used to apply the fade and blur effects.